the-mac/TheBoardLibrary/README.md

 Getting Started
 ===============
-To get your own version/fork of the board library simply following link/button above that says fork.
-If you want to keep you project private simply clone your own version and start again in your own repo, but in both cases keep in mind that there will be bug fixes and library enhancements that will be coming from the remote repo: https://github.com/the-mac/TheBoardLibrary.git.
+To get your own version/fork of the board library simply following the link/button on the [Knighted version of TheBoarLibrary](https://github.com/cdm2012/TheBoardLibrary) (https://github.com/cdm2012/TheBoardLibrary) that says fork, which will provide you with your own version of TheBoardLibrary with a working sample project.
+If you want to keep you version/project private simply clone (from your fork) and start your board game in your own private repo, but in both cases keep in mind that there will be bug fixes and library enhancements that will be coming from the remote repo: https://github.com/the-mac/TheBoardLibrary.git.
 So keep an open eye for pull requests and pull as often as possible.

 On a lighter note, TheBoardLibrary is fun to be a part of as an experienced developer and a great starter application for those that are blooming Android Developers.
 And if you are unsure whether you're ready for an Android project of this scale, take a look at the <b><a href="http://cse.spsu.edu/cslab/tutors/android.htm">Android Network Tutorial</a></b> to get acquainted with Android in general, and if that was easy take a look at <b><a href="https://developer.android.com/training/basics/firstapp/index.html?hl=it">Building Your First App</a></b> from the <a href="https://developer.android.com">Android Developer Site</a>.